MicrosoftDocs/winrt-api/windows.ui.xaml.input/findnextelementoptions_searchroot.md

 # Windows.UI.Xaml.Input.FindNextElementOptions.SearchRoot

 ## -description
-Gets or sets the object that must be the root from which to search for the next element to receive focus.
+Gets or sets the object that must be the root from which to identify the next focus candidate to receive navigation focus.

 ## -property-value
 The root object.